nimbleindustry/device/README.md

 - -profile: enable remote profiling inspection via HTTP port 6789

 ### Configuration Files
-Three separate configuration files bind the *Device* to its specfic installation—the system is configured completely using these three files.
+Three separate configuration files bind the *Device* to its specfic installation—the system is configured completely using these files.

 The *config service* monitors these files and restarts affected services automatically.
 The files are expected to be found in ```/etc/opt/nimble``` on Linux.
 When running (testing) on a Mac or Windows computer, the files are expected to be in the relative, local directory named ```./conf```.
 Examples of these files can be seen in the ```conf``` directory that is part of this project.